View File Stats

 For additional information on the data displayed on the Files page, see "Check the Status of an Uploaded File".

-View Onboarding File Stats
+View Activation File Stats

 You can use these stats to evaluate file metadata and can also be used for direct file comparisons.
-These stats can also help you avoid going over our recommended file limits for Onboarding workflow files.
+These stats can also help you avoid going over our recommended file limits for Activation workflow files.

 Note